skip to main content

 The Democratic Process

 Elections to be a Councillor on Leigh-on-Sea Town Council take place every four years (unless a casual vacancy arises during this time).
-The next election is May 2023.
+The last election was in May 2023.

 Leigh-on-Sea Town Council is the most local part of our democratic system and the closest to the public.
 You can play a part in aiding the Council run to the best of its capabilities: